 Northland Ethnic Festival

-Held in March each year the Northland Ethnic Festival is a community celebration to increase awareness and appreciation for cultural and ethnic diversity.
+Held each year the Northland Ethnic Festival is a community celebration to increase awareness and appreciation for cultural and ethnic diversity.
 The festival features booths and displays, music, dance, food, children's crafts and family history help.

 With Platte County and entire Northland gaining in diversity, the Northland Ethnic Festival is viewed as important and meaningful by Platte County, cities, schools and agencies.
 This will be the festival's eleventh year.

 This free event invites participation and discussion among all ages and groups.